cran/idcnrba/inst/resources/App-Guide-for-Welcome-Page.md

 First, select and import a dataset to use for analysis (Step 1: Import).
 IDC recommends that your dataset has certain elements to ensure optimal use of the *NRBA App*.
-Refer to the Preparing Your Dataset section of the *NRBA App User's Guide* for more information and a list of these elements.
+Refer to the Preparing Your Dataset section of the *NRBA App Reference Guide* for more information and a list of these elements.
 Once you have imported your dataset, the app will provide a summary of the contents of the dataset along with a preview of the first few rows and columns of the dataset.